GeoPlatform/client-api/README.md

 - [ng-common](https://github.com/GeoPlatform/ng-common)

-### Including Map Core in your app
+### Including GeoPlatform API Client in your app

-Map core should be included in your app _after_ you provided environment-specific configuration variables.
+This dependency should be included in your app _after_ you provided environment-specific configuration variables.
 It expects `window.GeoPlatform` to exist at runtime.
 See Environment Variables below for details on what is expected to be provided.